February 27, 2026

 Pelvic symptoms have a way of shrinking your world quietly.

-You stop jumping into workouts without thinking about it.
-You map bathrooms.
+You may start thinking more carefully about certain workouts or movements.
+You find yourself keeping track of where the nearest bathroom is.
 You avoid certain clothes.
 You brace yourself for coughing and sneezing.
 You wonder if you are the only one who feels “off” in a way that is hard to name.

 If that sounds familiar, you are in the right place.
 You do not have to accept the symptoms and suffer in silence.